kariannfrank/xmcinter/README.md

 # xmcinter
-Code for the SPIES project, mainly IDL and python code to process output from xmc.
+Code to manipulate and interpret output from xmc.
+This includes some IDL code, along with the python package xmcinter.